eXascaleInfolab/Overlapping-NMI/README.md

 1 2
 2
 ```
-A node id is unsigned integer by default, and it can be any word not starting with the comment symbol `#` if `-t` option is specified to used text ids.
+A node id is unsigned integer by default, and it can be any word not starting with the comment symbol `#` if `-t` option is specified to use text ids.

 > Any line starting with `#` is omitted as a comment, also as any remained part of the line starting with `#` in the *textid* mode